TrivadisPF/platys-modern-data-platform/full-stack/environment/README.md

 ### Browser Bookmarks für Chrome

-In the folder `browser-bookmarks` you can find a file which can be imported into Google Chrome to get bookmarks for all the applications which are part of the stack.
+In the folder `browser-bookmarks` you can find a file which can be imported into Google Chrome to get bookmarks for all the Web-based GUIs which are part of the stack.
 In order for them to work you have to add the alias `analyticsplatform` to the `/etc/hosts` file (as shown before)

 ## Services accessible on Analytics Platform
 The following service are available as part of the Analytics platform.